What Is Drunk Driving?

 Alcohol acts as a depressant on the central nervous system by impairing the function of the brain.
 This delays reaction time, lowers muscle coordination, and promotes judgment errors that may be conducive to unsafe driving operations.
 This may include speeding or running a red light.

-As the amount of alcohol absorbed into the bloodstream increases, so the concentration of alcohol in the blood affects both the brain and the body.
+As the amount of alcohol absorbed into the bloodstream increases, the concentration of alcohol in the blood affects both the brain and the body.
 As little as small amounts of alcohol can diminish these abilities.

 Here’s how alcohol affects driving ability: